 - Review of Honors student GPA will begin after the student has completed two semesters at St. Bonaventure University and continue after each completed semester thereafter.

-- Enrolled students must take at least one Honors-designated course a year to maintain their status as Honors students.
+- Enrolled students must take at absolute minimum one Honors-designated course every other semester to maintain their status as Honors students.

 - Transfer students must have a cumulative GPA of 3.25 or higher at the institution they are leaving for St. Bonaventure or meet the same standards as incoming students.